Differences Between Investment and Speculation

-- Investing in various financial avenues ensures growth of money instead of remaining in the bank account with very modest returns
+- Investing in various financial avenues ensures the growth of money instead of remaining in the bank account with very modest returns.

 - The yield returns help to take care of emergency situations such as Medical expenses etc.

-- For personal investment, the future of the entire family can be secured such as Education and Marriage expenses of children.
+- For personal investment, the future of the entire family can be secured, such as the education and marriage expenses of children.

-- Tax minimisation is an additional advantage for Governments around the world offer benefits to individuals and companies for making investments especially if they are associated with the Government of Government-backed institutions.
+- Tax minimization is an additional advantage for Governments around the world offer benefits to individuals and companies for making investments, mainly if they are associated with the Government of Government-backed institutions.

 - Inflation can be successfully dealt with.
-Inflation will keep on rising and returns from savings may not necessarily be enough.
-The value associated with the quantum of money depreciates with rising inflation and the impact of inflation in reducing the value of assets can be controlled by investing and generating returns on the corpus.
+Inflation will keep on rising, and returns from savings may not necessarily be enough.
+The value associated with the quantum of money depreciates with rising inflation.
+The impact of inflation in reducing the value of assets can be controlled by investing and generating returns on the corpus.

-- It is an attractive way for earning income from accumulated wealth.
-For e.g. rent earned from a real estate investment or dividend from stocks which have been purchased.
+- It is an attractive way of earning income from accumulated wealth.
+E.g., rent earned from a real estate investment or stocks which have been purchased.

 What is Speculation?